|Height:||19 – 28 inches|

 The Labsky inherits the best traits of both these breeds.
 If this sounds like the dog for you, read on for more in-depth information about this loving and active pooch.

-Husky Lab Puppies — Before You Buy
+Husky Lab Puppies — Before You Welcome One Into Your Family

 Before bringing home a Labsky, it’s vital to understand that these dogs have a ton of energy and stamina.
 Both their parent breeds were purposely bred to run long distances, so you’ll need to give your Labsky plenty of daily exercise to keep them healthy and happy.
 This makes them unsuited for apartment living because they’ll need a large backyard to run around and exercise in.